-Prospective transfer students should submit secondary school credentials, along with a complete and official post-secondary transcript.
-(See How Can I Apply?, above.)
-In general, transfer applicants should have a minimum 2.5 g.p.a. in all college-level work.
+Prospective transfer students should submit Parts I and II of the application (including transfer statement and recommendation), and an official post-secondary transcript.
+If the applicant has not completed 24 credits of college-level work, official secondary school transcripts are required as well.
+In general, transfer applicants should have a minimum 2.5 GPA in all college-level work.
 Some majors require a higher grade-point index, along with specific course work (see descriptions of individual majors).